deekshithraaj/bunnyescape/README.md

 # bunnyescape
-just  a platformer prototype to understand the basics
+just  a platformer prototype to understand the basics of unity .